automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pawpawsaurus.md

 # Pawpawsaurus
-## Description: This ancient nodosaur was discovered in Texas.
+## This ancient nodosaur was discovered in Texas.